diagrams/diagrams-doc/doc/manual.rst

 backends.
 Note, if you don't want the SVG backend at all, you must add the ``-f-svg`` flag to disable it.

+.. container:: todo

+  Mention other backends?

 `See the wiki for the most up-to-date information`_ regarding installation.
 If you have trouble installing diagrams, feel free to send email to the `diagrams mailing list`_; we would like to collect reports of problems and solutions on various platforms.

-.. _`See the wiki for the most up-to-date information`: http://www.haskell.org/haskellwiki/Diagrams/Install
+.. _`See the wiki for the most up-to-date information`: http://wiki.haskell.org/Diagrams/Install

 Getting started